Home Crosses Pagan symbols Site search

 Lily Cross

-For a respectable period after a funeral, a Mourning Cross pendant or broach is sometimes worn by the bereaved.
+For a respectable period after a funeral, a Mourning Cross pendant or broach might be worn by the bereaved.
 This is usually a simple black Latin Cross made of polished onyx or jet.

 The Funeral Cross differs from the Death Cross which is a financial markets term to describe a crossover resulting from a security's long-term moving average breaking above its short-term moving average or support level.

-Legend tells that the lily sprang from the repentant tears of Eve as she went forth from the Garden of Eden, and the white lily is also used to symbolise the resurrection of Christ.
-It is used at funerals to symbolise the restoration of innocence of the soul.
+Legend tells that a lily sprang from the repentant tears of Eve as she went forth from the Garden of Eden, and the white lily is also used to symbolise the Resurrection of Christ.
+It is used at funerals to symbolise the restoration of innocence to the soul.

 A folklore belief is that planting lilies in a garden will protect against ghosts and evil spirits.
 Bringing it inside, however, is unlucky because of its association with death and funerals.
 Even so, it is popular as a wedding bouquet, especially the arum lily, since this symbolises beauty and pride.